iTwin/presentation/packages/hierarchies-react/README.md

   import { SchemaContext } from "@itwin/ecschema-metadata";
   import { ECSchemaRpcLocater } from "@itwin/ecschema-rpcinterface-common";
   import { createECSchemaProvider, createECSqlQueryExecutor } from "@itwin/presentation-core-interop";
-  import { createLimitingECSqlQueryExecutor, createNodesQueryClauseFactory } from "@itwin/presentation-hierarchies";
+  import { createLimitingECSqlQueryExecutor, createNodesQueryClauseFactory, HierarchyDefinition } from "@itwin/presentation-hierarchies";

   // Not really part of the package, but we need SchemaContext to create the tree state.
 It's
   // recommended to cache the schema context and reuse it across different application's components to